 - Any communication that violates DBU policies and/or local, state, or federal laws and regulations is prohibited.

-- The content, confidentiality, and maintenance of an electronic mailbox is the responsibility of the person to whom the e-mail account is assigned.
+- The content, confidentiality, and maintenance of an electronic mailbox are the responsibility of the person to whom the e-mail account is assigned.

-- Each person is responsible to eliminate from the file messages no longer needed.
-Accounts accumulating excess e-mail will be reviewed and addressed by the Vice-President for Technology.
+- Each person is responsible for eliminating from the file messages no longer needed.
+Accounts accumulating excess e-mail will be reviewed and addressed by the Vice-President for Financial Affairs.

 - Be aware of forged mail.
 If a person has acquired another individual’s password, forged mail could be sent.
 Also, e-mail that originates from outside DBU may not be subject to strict security.
 If a message appears out of character for the sender, it may be a forgery, and you should contact the sender by another means for verification.

 - Although students have individual access passwords to voice-mail, e-mail, and computer network systems, these systems are accessible at all times to and by the University and may be subject to periodic, unannounced inspections for University business purposes.
 Backup copies of e-mail and voice-mail may be maintained by the University and may be reviewed for business, legal, and/or other reasons.